List of Pokémon video games: Pokémon Smile

 Pokémon Smile is a free app for Android and iOS devices.
 The game uses the device's camera to play the game.
 Players brush their teeth to rescue Pokémon from bacteria.
 The game was announced during a Pokémon Presents presentation on June 17, 2020, and was made available later the same day.

 Pokémon Trading Card Game Pocket

 Pokémon Trading Card Game Pocket is a free-to-play mobile adaptation of the Pokémon Trading Card Game.
 In game, players can construct decks, acquire cards, and fight other players.
 The game was announced on February 27, 2024 during a Pokémon Presents presentation and was released on October 30, 2024.

-PC and Computer titles
+PC titles

 Pokémon TCG Online

 Pokémon TCG Online is the official digital version of the Pokémon Trading Card Game available for PC, iOS, and Android.
 As of early 2023, the game had received its final expansion set, and was planned to be discontinued in the near future.
 On June 7, 2023, the game was officially discontinued.
 This was partially due to the application's age, and the arrival of its recent replacement, Pokémon TCG Live, which has been met with mixed opinions from the entire playerbase.